SpaceVim/SpaceVim/CONTRIBUTING.md

 #### License

 The license is MIT for all the parts of SpaceVim. this includes:
-- The initialization and core files
+- The initialization and core files.
 - All the layer files.

-For files not belonging to Spacemacs like local packages and libraries, refer to the header file.
-Those files should not have an empty header, we may not accept code without a proper header file.
+For files not belonging to Spacemacs, such as local packages and libraries, refer to the header file.
+Those files should not have an empty header.
+We may not accept code without a proper header file.

 #### Conventions